-Everyone participates in it.
-In some shape, form, or fashion everyone worships.
+Everyone worships in some shape, form, or fashion.
 Worship is the ascribing of worth to someone or something.
 We at Coram Deo Baptist Church choose to ascribe worth to the One True God found in 3 persons; Father, Son (Jesus), and Holy Spirit.

-Our spiritual act of worship is living our lives as a living sacrifice, holy and pleasing to God (Romans 12:1).
-We know that even our best efforts fall short of this command.
+Our spiritual act of worship is living our lives as living sacrifices, holy and pleasing to God (Romans 12:1).
+We know that even our best efforts fall short of this.
 As we live our lives emulating Christ in the power of the Holy Spirit, we trust Christ to live in and through us.
 This enables us to preach the gospel, proclaim His name, disciple His people, and spread His renown for the joy of all nations.